 Does my child need to memorise something?

 This depends on the grade of exam your child is doing.
-Your child’s teacher will be in touch to let you know about the contents of their exam.
+Have a look in your child’s speech and drama folder to review the contents of their exam.

 Does my child have to sit an AMEB Exam?

 No, they do not.
-Philosopher students who do not want to sit AMEB exams have the option of working towards a Practise Exam with a teacher, or doing a Studio Exam with other kids in their group.
+Students who do not want to sit AMEB exams or who are not quite ready have the option of working towards a Practice Exam with Miss Cathy instead.
 These will be held on the same weekend

 Do AMEB exams help grade 12 students?